Looking for the best things to do in Solvang, CA? Where is Solvang? Why is it such a beloved spot in Southern California?

 - Open only on Saturday and Sunday from 10 am to 4 pm.

-There are a few Danish Bakeries I am one that loves to go to each one.
-Even if it’s just to smell the delicious butter in the air.
-All the baked goods are also so beautiful to look at.
-Okay, yeah, and scrumptious to eat.
+There are a few Danish Bakeries, and we love to go to each one to see what they have.
+Even if it’s just to smell the delicious butter in the air and gawk at all the baked goods, while they are beautiful to look at, they are also scrumptious to eat.
 It’s one of my favorite things to do in Solvang.

 You can go bakery hopping, buy pastries to eat there, take on the road, or bring home for breakfast the next day.
 That’s if they make it to the next day.

-When I’m in Solvang, I like to bring home some butter cookies and a kringle.
+When I’m in Solvang, I like bringing some butter cookies and a kringle home.

 - Birkholm’s Bakery & Cafe